satyakranthi1/Kafka-Udacity/README.md

 ## Prerequisites

-The following are required to complete this project:
+The following are required to run this project:

 * Docker
 * Python 3.7